arena-ai/arena/README.md

 ## Installation

-A test instance is hosted by Sarus: [https://arena.sarus.app/].
+A test instance is hosted by Sarus: [arena.sarus.app](https://arena.sarus.app/).

 You can deploy your own instance using the provided [helm](https://helm.sh/) [arena chart](https://github.com/arena-ai/arena/tree/main/kubernetes/arena) and following the [deployment instructions](https://github.com/arena-ai/arena/tree/main/kubernetes).

+A document describing the installation process is available [there](docs/installation.md).

 ## Dev environment